nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 - [🧠 Part 1: Beyond Static RAG—Closing the Feedback Loop]({{ site.baseurl }}/beyond-static-rag-closing-the-feedback-loop/) — Foundation: How continuous feedback memory loops enable agents to remember *how* they reasoned, not just *what* they retrieved.

-- [🧠 Part 2: The Lattice at Dawn—A Field Guide to the Republic of Thinking Machines]({{ site.baseurl }}/lattice-at-dawn/) — Implementation: Technical deep-dive into the Wisdom Lattice—Dream Cycle mechanics, merge-or-mount semantics, tensegrity edges, and live visualization.
+- [🧠 Part 2: The Lattice at Dawn—A Field Guide to the Republic of Thinking Machines]({{ site.baseurl }}/lattice-at-dawn/) — Implementation: Technical deep-dive into the Wisdom Lattice—consolidation mechanics, semantic relationships, tensegrity edges, and live visualization.

 - [🧠 Part 3: The Sleep of Silicon—Why the Future of AI Architecture is Biological]({{ site.baseurl }}/the-sleep-of-silicon/) — Positioning: Industry convergence toward biological principles—GraphRAG evolution, multi-agent swarms, and episodic consolidation.